National Road

-In the 20th century with the advent of the automobile, the National Road was connected with other historic routes to California under the title, National Old Trails Road.
+In the 20th century, with the advent of the automobile, the National Road was connected with other historic routes to California under the title, National Old Trails Road.
 Today, much of the alignment is followed by U.S. Route 40 (US 40), with various portions bearing the Alternate U.S. Route 40 (Alt.
 US 40) designation, or various state-road numbers (such as Maryland Route 144 for several sections between Baltimore and Cumberland).
+Scholars regard the National Road as a foundational step toward the modern Interstate Highway System.

 In 1976, the American Society of Civil Engineers designated the National Road as a National Historic Civil Engineering Landmark.
 In 2002, the entire road, including extensions east to Baltimore and west to St. Louis, was designated the Historic National Road, an All-American Road.
+The surviving corridor, which includes historic tollhouses, stone‑arch and iron bridges, and intact macadam sections, is now listed on the National Register of Historic Places.